VHS Revival Revisits a significant turning point for the madman in the hockey mask.

 By the time part IV of the series came to fruition, the infamous video nasty scandal had already been and gone, and the God-fearing folk at the MPAA had applied a political tourniquet on the slasher sub-genre, draining it of all colour.
 In many ways, The Final Chapter was a last hurrah for explicit mainstream gore.
 From that point onward most of the chopping would be committed on the editing floor, and fans of the genre would be met with lukewarm imitations of their favourite graphic pastime.

 With standards dropping and genre die-hards licking their wounds, this would surely spell the end for the hulking killer from Camp Crystal Lake.
 I mean, who wants to watch a series of such little imagination when the very reason for its existence has been banned outright.
 Tom Savini’s latex gallery of deaths was the creative force driving the series.
 Surely Paramount wouldn’t dream of subjecting the movie’s fan base to a watered-down version of their favourite product.
 This had to be the end.
-The proof is in the title.
+The proof was in the title.

 Rob – Jason’s body has disappeared from the morgue.